notshi/dquery/dquery.md

 ```

-## Display number of items and include all activities information for certain element and vocab
+### Display number of items with full activity data for an element and vocab
 ```sql
 select